Mobiles

 These providers now offer 5G plans:

-• eir now offers 5G coverage to over 70% of the population, with 322 towns covered.
+• eir now offers 5G coverage to over 74% of the population, with over 600 towns covered.

 • GoMo says its 5G network is available in more than 530 towns and cities across Ireland.

-• Tesco Mobile uses the Three network and now offers unlimited 5G deal with its 45 Monthly plan.
+• Tesco Mobile uses the Three network and now offers an unlimited 5G deal, available in most towns in Ireland.

 • Three now has 85% 5G population coverage.

-• Vodafone says “Our 5G network is currently live in selected areas across 26 counties in Ireland”.
+• Vodafone says their 5G network is currently live in selected areas across 26 counties in Ireland.

 What about other mobile providers?